 The huge super-king bed just calls out to be lazed upon, and in no time at all, we have switched off from the outside world and are quietly resting as we listen to the fading sounds of birds cooing outside our bedroom window.

-As we emerge some time later, the Langtry staff are eager to be of assistance with dinner reservations at various suggested Bournemouth restaurants and suggestions of other evening entertainment we might enjoy whilst staying in the area.
+As we emerge some time later, the Langtry staff are eager to be of assistance with dinner reservations at various suggested Bournemouth restaurants and suggestions of other evening entertainment we might enjoy during our stay in the area.

 What really strikes one about the Langtry is the thought and attention to detail that’s clearly been given to the hotel, from the ornaments and gilt-framed portraits and other pictures to the splendid dining room with its huge open fireplace, stunning tapestries, and the beautiful full-length curtains at the windows.
 Each table is set with white tablecloth and napkins, fresh flowers and place setting – it’s really very special and built for someone very special.

 The Langtry Restaurant serve a breakfast, lunch, afternoon tea and dinner menu, all of which are reasonably good.
 There’s a breakfast buffet at one end of the restaurant where one can select from fresh fruit, pastries, juices and more.
 The menu featured British favourite’s of smoked haddock accompanied by wonderfully runny poached eggs and brown toast, or perhaps a full English breakfast?
 Nothing’s been forgotten here!
 However, we found it to be warm and slightly bland.